drhagen/tabeline/docs/index.md

 # Tabeline

-Tabeline is a data table and data grammar library.
-You write the expressions in strings and supply them to methods on the `DataTable` class, like `table.filter("t <= 24")`.
+Tabeline is a data frame and data grammar library.
+You write the expressions in strings and supply them to methods on the `DataFrame` class, like `df.filter("t <= 24")`.
 The  strings are parsed by Parsita and converted into Polars for execution.

 Tabeline draws inspiration from [dplyr](https://dplyr.tidyverse.org/), the data grammar of R's tidyverse.
 The `filter`, `mutate`, `group_by`, and `summarize` methods should all feel familiar.
 But Tabeline is as proper a Python library as can be, using methods instead of pipe operators.